claint76/inivation-docs/Software user guides/User_guide_-_jAER.md

 library, which means no special kernel drivers have to be compiled or installed.
 Usually no particular setup is required at all, other than ensuring the user running jAER has access to the device; which might involve installing udev rules.
-Please refer to the **TO CHANGE** [Install USB driver - Linux](http://inilabs.com/support/hardware/davis240/#h.eok9q1yrz7px) section of the DAVIS240 User Guide.
+Please refer to the <!--TO CHANGE--> [Install USB driver - Linux](http://inilabs.com/support/hardware/davis240/#h.eok9q1yrz7px) section of the DAVIS240 User Guide.